-Even after Krieg left Seattle in 1992 to play for the Kansas City Chiefs, Stouffer couldn’t separate himself from the pack.
-Left with a trio of ineffective quarterbacks that included Stouffer, Stan Gelbaugh (a 6th round pick with a career 1-11 record) and Dan McGwire (Mark’s brother), the Seahawks finished the 1992 regular season tied with the New England Patriots for a league-worst 2-14 record.
+Even after Krieg left Seattle in 1992 to play for the Kansas City Chiefs, Stouffer couldn’t separate from the pack.
+Left with a trio of ineffective quarterbacks that included Stouffer, Stan Gelbaugh (a 6th round pick with a career 1-11 record) and Dan McGwire (Mark’s brother), the Seahawks finished the 1992 regular season tied for a league-worst 2-14 record.

-As an aside, McGwire (who was the 16th overall pick in the 1991 Draft) started five games and appeared in another seven for the Seahawks from 1991-95.
-In his entire career, he threw for fewer than 200 more yards than his brother had home runs (745 vs. 583).
+From 1991-95, McGwire started five games and appeared in another seven for the Seahawks.
+In his entire career, he barely had more yards than his brother had home runs (745 vs. 583).
 With two touchdowns, six interceptions and a 50% completion percentage, the younger McGwire had a 52.3 career passer rating.
-In case it wasn’t obvious, he wasn’t good.
+If can’t tell, that’s not good.

-Back on point, any chance for a career in Seattle ended for Stouffer when the team selected Rick Mirer with the second overall pick in the 1993 Draft.
-Despite a couple of tryouts with other teams, the former Cardinals’ holdout never played in another NFL game.
+Any chance for a career with Seattle ended for Stouffer when the team selected Rick Mirer with the #2 overall pick in 1993.
+Despite a couple tryouts with other teams, the former Cardinals’ holdout never played in another NFL game.
 He’s often referenced as an all-time bust, but doesn’t satisfy the criteria established for a Top 10 Bust.
-In particular, he just wasn’t good enough as a college player to qualify.
-Stouffer had 2nd or 3rd round talent but was drafted by a frugal team hoping to use an early pick to find a bargain.
-Even though Kelly Stouffer doesn’t qualify as a Top 10 Bust, he certainly had the high draft status and pathetic career to qualify for an Honorable Mention.